robfinch/Qupls/rtl/cpu_v4/copro/README.md

 ## Overview
 The system co-processor (SCP) is capable of performing small tasks including MMU TLB miss handling.
+The co-processor also handles audio / video tasks.

 ## History
 The co-processor project was started in February 2026.